napassornl/napassornl.github.io/_posts/2017-12-13-Draw-Shapes.md

 Note: The program was created as a Windows Form Application using C#.NET and so can only be used on a Windows OS.

+# High Level Program Description
+In this Windows Application form, I used object-oriented programming for the different shapes that the user can draw on the panel of the form.
+Specifically, each shape (line, rectangle, and ellipse) is inherited from a base class that I created called myGraphics.
+The base class myGraphics has common data fields for all shapes (e.g. location coordinates from the mouse clicks).
+To draw on the panel, a paint event has to be called in the form.
+The myGraphics class has a Draw method that is called by the paint event of the main form.
+I then utilized polymorphism by overriding the base Draw method to each of the shape classes so that it customizes the Draw method for each shape.

 # How to Draw
 This is a simple drawing program that allows users to draw lines, rectangles, and/or ellipses.
 The user chooses what shape to draw in the draw panel.